nose-devs/nose/README.txt

    nosetests a.test:TestCase
    nosetests /path/to/test/file.py:test_function

-You may also change the working directory where nose looks for tests, use the -w switch:
+You may also change the working directory where nose looks for tests by using the -w switch:

    nosetests -w /path/to/tests

-Note however that support for multiple -w arguments is deprecated in this version and will be removed in a future release, since as of nose 0.10 you can get the same behavior by specifying the target directories *without* the -w switch:
+Note, however, that support for multiple -w arguments is now deprecated and will be removed in a future release.
+As of nose 0.10, you can get the same behavior by specifying the target directories *without* the -w switch:

    nosetests /path/to/tests /another/path/to/tests